projectcalico/calico/docs/source/l2-interconnectFabric.rst

 Calico over an Ethernet interconnect fabric
 -------------------------------------------

-This is the first of a few blog posts that I will be authoring that will discuss some of the various interconnect fabric options in a Calico network.
+This is the first of a few *tech notes*  that I will be authoring that will discuss some of the various interconnect fabric options in a Calico network.